Creating an Inclusive Marketing Organization

 Creating a more diverse, inclusive culture has been one of 3Q Digital’s biggest initiatives since 2017, and it’s not just about becoming a better business; it’s about being better people.
-As part of this initiative, we present a weeklong blog series dedicated to issues we’re trying to address, how we’re trying to address them, and the challenges we’re encountering as we go.
+As part of this initiative, we present a week-long diversity and inclusion blog series dedicated to issues we’re trying to address, how we’re trying to address them, and the challenges we’re encountering as we go.

 In 1958, Richard and Mildred Loving, a married couple, were sentenced to 25 years in prison for violating a Virginia law.
 What law, you ask?
 The law that banned interracial marriage.
 As the Virginia Circuit Court Judge noted in pronouncing the sentence: